istvanzk/RadioHead-RasPi/README.md

 RadioHead Packet Radio library for embedded microprocessors - Fork for RFM22B support on Raspberry PI
 ====================================================================================================

 ### Features added with this fork, August-September 2019.
-NOT TESTED YET!

 This is a fork of the initial fork by [Charles-Henri Hallard][1] for Raspberry PI support of the original [RadioHead Packet Radio library][3] for embedded microprocessors by Mike McCauley.
 The [RadioHead Packet Radio library][3] provides a complete object-oriented library for sending and receiving packetized messages via a variety of common data radios and other transports on a range of embedded microprocessors.